BiznetGIO/biznetgio.github.io/docs/guide/contrib-guide.md

 * Bug fix branches should be created for fixing bugs and merged into `dev` when ready.

+!!! info

+    we don't use `master` - `development` branch for monorepo.
+Instead we use `<servicename>/<workitem>` such as `api/add-health-endpoint`, and those
+    branches will be merged into master eventually.

 ## Opening a new issue

 1. Look through existing issues to see if your issue already